Honeywell Still Better Than The Market Wants To Believe

 Like 3M, I don't see Honeywell as a huge beneficiary of the likely and/or possible policy changes from the new administration in Washington.
 A low corporate tax rate would help (and Honeywell is a net exporter), but losing/reducing the deductibility of interest would pinch, as would a stronger dollar.
 Like 3M, I don't see Honeywell as a big beneficiary of large-scale infrastructure spending initiatives.

 Not much has changed in my fundamental view of Honeywell - 2017 won't likely be a stellar year, but it should be one where the quarters see momentum building toward a stronger 2018 and beyond.
-Longer term, I think Honeywell can deliver free cash flow growth on the higher end of "mid single-digits", supporting a double-digit total annual return.
+Longer term, I think Honeywell can deliver free cash flow growth on the higher end of "mid-single-digits," supporting a double-digit total annual return.

 The Bottom Line

 Honeywell's cheapness is more relative than absolute, but I do think the total implied return is still good enough to consider this name for long-term portfolios.
-Sentiment on Honeywell still seems to be more negative than the actual results would support, so perhaps this is a story that can re-rate higher as new management delivers the goods and restores investor confidence in this conglomerate.
+Sentiment on Honeywell still seems to be more negative than the actual results would support, so perhaps this is a story that can rerate higher as new management delivers the goods and restores investor confidence in this conglomerate.

 Disclosure: I am/we are long MMM.